ruben2020/codequery/doc/INSTALL-LINUX.md

 ## HOW TO INSTALL IN LINUX?

-1. Install CMake (>2.7), sqlite3, Qt4 (>4.7), cscope, ctags.
-If you have Ubuntu installed, most of these should be obtainable through the Synaptic Package Manager. gcc and make should also be installed.
+1. Install CMake (>2.7), sqlite3, Qt4 (>4.7), cscope (15.8a or higher), ctags.
+If you have Ubuntu installed, most of these should be obtainable through the Synaptic Package Manager.
+Note that the cscope version on the Ubuntu repositories may not be the latest one.
+It's better to have the latest version of cscope installed.
 [CMake](http://www.cmake.org/)
 [sqlite3](http://www.sqlite.org/)
 [Qt4](http://qt-project.org/)